soul-gem/soul-gem/README.md

 I really like hypmic lots!
 I mostly go batshit crazy over MCD/NB, Ichikuu, Sasasama, Hitojaku, and Hifugen!
 </p>
 <p align="center">
-Besides hypmic, I love madoka magica, banana fish, splatoon 3, milgram, scp foundation, and rpg horrors :-3
+Besides hypmic, I also love madoka magica, banana fish, splatoon 3, milgram, scp foundation, and rpg horrors :-3
 </p>
 <p align="center">
-Pleaseeeee talk to me if you like any of my interests, especially hypmic!
+Pleaseeeee talk to me if you like any of my interests!
 I love making new friends!! thank you <3
 </p>
 <p align="center">
 also look at my rentry and sign my guestbook, linked to the left! thankies !!!